 The ovaries are part of the female reproductive tract.
 They are small organs that are attached to the uterus by the fallopian tubes.
-The outer surface of the ovaries are lined by a thin layer of specialized tissue called an epithelium that forms a barrier around the outside of the ovary.
+The outer surface of the ovaries are lined by a thin layer of specialized tissue called the epithelium that forms a barrier around the outside of the ovary.

 The organs inside the abdomen are lined by a thin layer of tissue called the peritoneum that is made up of similar cells.
 The ovaries also contain large cells called eggs.
-The tissue below the epithelium is called stroma.
+The tissue below the epithelium is called the stroma.

 Serous borderline tumours develop from the epithelial cells on the outer surface of the ovary.
 The tumour is usually made up of many small spaces.
 Pathologists call these spaces cysts.
 The walls of the cysts can be thin or thick and more solid areas may be found inside some of the cysts.
 Pathologists sometimes call these solid areas excrescences.

-The inside of the cysts are lined by a type of cell called serous cells.
-These cells produce a clear fluid which fills the inside of the tumour.
-The cysts with thick walls and the solid areas may have small finger like projections of tissue.
+The inside of the cysts are lined by specialized serous cells.
+These cells produce a clear fluid that fills the inside of the tumour.
+The cysts with thick walls and the solid areas may have small finger-like projections of tissue.
 Pathologists call these projections papillary.
 The more solid areas and papillary projections are what make a serous borderline tumour different from a serous cystadenoma.

 Your pathologist will carefully examine the tumour under the microscope for two microscopic features that will help determine how the tumour will behave over time.
 Micropapillary growth and microinvasion are early signs of cancer and both are associated with worse prognosis.

 All ovarian tumours are examined to see if there are any holes or tears in the outer surface of the tumour or ovary.
 The outer surface is referred to as the capsule.
 The capsule is described as intact if no holes or tears are identified.
 The capsule is described as ruptured if the outer surface contains any large holes or tears.

 This information is important because a capsule that ruptures inside the body may spill tumour cells into the abdominal cavity.
-A ruptured capsule is associated with worse prognosis and is used to determine the tumour stage (see Pathologic stage below).
+A ruptured capsule is associated with a worse prognosis and is used to determine the tumour stage (see Pathologic stage below).

 Your pathologist will carefully examine the tissue under the microscope to see if there are any tumour cells on the surface of the ovary.
 Tumour cells on the surface of the ovary increase the risk that the tumour will spread to other organs in the pelvis or abdomen.
 It is also used to determine the tumour stage (see Pathologic stage below).

 The organs inside the abdomen are lined by a thin layer of tissue called the peritoneum.
 Your pathologist will carefully examine any tissue from the peritoneum to look for tumour cells.
 Tumour cells in the peritoneum are called implants.
 The presence of peritoneal implants is important because it is used to determine the tumour stage (see Pathologic stage below) and becasue invasive implants are associated with a worse prognosis.

 There are two kinds of implants.